Nishad94/StackOverflow-Question-based-User-Clustering/README.md

 <h1>StackOverflow Question-based User Clustering</h1>

-Program that clusters SO users on the basis of the questions asked by each by each individual.
-The clustering used is K-means clustering available in the Scikit-learn library.
+Using the Python driver for the Stackexchange API, questions are fetched for each user and stored in the database.
+On the basis of these questions, users are clustered into multiple groups using K-Means clustering available in the Scikit-learn Python library.
+The top keywords are displayed for each cluster.
+Each cluster thus defines a particular software domain wherein all users are active, and thus significant information about each user can be mined.

 The workflow is as follows:
 - Extract user ids from Stack Overflow urls.